Salvation in a Mall

 I had never been given such an open door — especially not by someone I had just met!

-I spent five years working part-time for Lindsay, plus full-time elsewhere.
-At times it was tough to juggle it all, but for the most part Lindsay let me make my own schedule.
+I spent five years working part-time for Lindsay in addition to my fulltime job.
+At times, it was tough to juggle it all, but for the most part, Lindsay let me make my own schedule.
 He also gave me creative license with visual merchandising, and his store became a great social venue for me, too.

 As I look back, I’ve come to marvel at what a wonderful guiding light Lindsay Ko was for me and for others.
-Likely he doesn’t even realize it, because that is his way.
+He probably doesn’t even realize it, because that is his way.
 Now that I’m more settled and happy, I want to pay tribute to a man who has given so much to so many people.

 Originally published as HeroicStories #424 on July 7, 2003